Comparison of two proportions

 In the dialog box, you can enter the two proportions (expressed as percentages) and the total number of cases.

-- the difference between the two proportions and a 95% confidence interval for this difference;
+- The difference between the two proportions and a 95% confidence interval (CI) for this difference; the CI is calculated according to the recommended method given by Altman et al. (2000).

 - Chi-squared test and P value: when this P value is less than 0.05, the conclusion is that the two proportions indeed differ significantly.